aeesha-T/parkinsons_prediction_using_speech/README.md

 3. mdvr_kcl.py includes the implementation of different ML models on the Italian dataset

 ==> Experiments
-1. Modelling/MDVR_KCL_experiments.ipynb : notebook for the experiemnts involving the MDVR_KCL dataset
+1. Modelling/MDVR_KCL_experiments.ipynb : notebook for the experiments involving the MDVR_KCL dataset
-2. Modelling/Italian_experiments.ipynb : notebook for the experiemnts involving the Italian dataset
+2. Modelling/Italian_experiments.ipynb : notebook for the experiments involving the Italian dataset